Retail Management

 General references:

-Acquiring credit points: The course is part of the specialisation "Marketing and E-Business" in the Bachelor's programme in Business Administration.
+Credit points: This course is part of the specialisation "Marketing and E-Business" in the Bachelor's programme in Business Administration.